skim7713/academic-kickstart/content/publication/PolComm/accountability.md

 ---
-title: "What the US Newspaper Crisis Means for Public Accountability"
+title: "How Loud Does the Watchdog Bark?
+A Reconsideration of Local Journalism, News Non-profits, and Political Corruption"
 collection: PolComm
 authors:
+- Nikki Usher
 - admin
-- Nikki Usher
 permalink: /polcom/accountability
 excerpt: ''
-date: 2021-11-05
+date: 2022-04-28

 categories: "PolComm"